HotPatcher: A open source UE resource hot patching tool

 Update address: Release v79.0

-3. Optimized the allocation strategy for CookCluster.
+3. Optimized the allocation strategy of CookCluster.

-4. Optimized Pak file list collection.
+4. Optimized the collection of Pak file lists.

 5. Optimized resource analysis performance.